AppliedCognito/flutter-app-template/README.md

 You now have:

-- A professional project structure
+- ✅ A professional project structure
-- Centralized theme and styling utilities
-- Consistent dev environment with FVM
+- ✅ Consistent dev environment using FVM
-- Shared VS Code settings
+- ✅ Shared VS Code settings
-- Git workflow for team collaboration
+- ✅ Git workflow to avoid conflicts
+- ✅ AppColors, ColorScheme, and Padding extensions for scalability

 Start building scalable, error-free apps as a team! 🚀

----

-### 💬 Need Help?

-Open an issue or contact the maintainer.